kmohdrus/script-idea/README.md

-# memmon = custom metrics for memory monitoring.
+# memmon.py = custom metrics for memory monitoring.
 Run on webserver using cron and using CloudWatch Alarms and SNS for notification
-# cloudping = monitor website availability.
-Need to integrate with CloudWatch Events, Logs and SNS for notification
+# cloudping.py = monitor website availability.
+Need to integrated with CloudWatch Events, Logs and SNS for notification